onlyutkarsh/ExportImportBuildDefinition/intro.md

 ## Release notes ##

 > **Feb 2017**
-> - *To perform additional validations, current version of extension now depends on few additional scopes which are available only in TFS 2017 and above. **If you are not on TFS 2017 but using TFS 2015 Update 2 and above, please use [v0.0.2](https://github.com/onlyutkarsh/ExportImportBuildDefinition/releases/tag/v0.0.2) and install extension manually.***
+> - <span style="color:#C93A2A">For additional validations, current version of extension now depends on few additional scopes which are available only in TFS 2017 and above.
+If you are not on TFS 2017 but using TFS 2015 Update 2 and above, please use [v0.0.2](https://github.com/onlyutkarsh/ExportImportBuildDefinition/releases/tag/v0.0.2) and install extension manually.</span>
 > - Additional validations of JSON file before importing.
 > - The extension now checks existence of service endpoints before importing.
 > - UI changes to Import dialog, code cleanup and refactor.